Home Sellers: Responding to Low Ball Offers

 In another common scenario, if the home seller's listing agent recommended "pushing the limits" with an initial asking price of $415K, yet a larger, but otherwise comparable home just came on the market down the street for $369K... guess what? - the home is now overpriced in a buyer's eyes, and it's actually helping to sell the other home first!
 If this describes your situation, and your home has already been on the market for 40-60+ days, you'd better be prepared to JUMP on the chance to work with any offer that is presented to you.
 Better yet, get with your agent to reduce the asking price to market value, now!

-Sometimes a home is priced higher due to certain features - for example, a golf course, or greenbelt, a cul-de-sac location, a better view, higher-end materials and finish-out, etc. In these cases, if your home is more expensive than one which seems comparable to buyers, make absolute certain the listing agent is promoting these distinguishing features in the markting materials, and on the internet.
+Sometimes a Cedar Park home for sale is priced higher due to certain features - for example, a golf course, or greenbelt, a cul-de-sac location, a better view, higher-end materials and finish-out, etc. In these cases, if your home is more expensive than one which seems comparable to buyers, make absolute certain the listing agent is promoting these distinguishing features in the markting materials, and on the internet.

 Negotiations: Just Part of the Home Buying & Selling Process